osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 ## Overview

-For a comfortable navigation experience, you need to configure the OsmAnd app according to your needs and vehicle configuration.
-The Navigation settings contain information about basic route settings, voice prompts, screen alerts, the map during navigation, and vehicle settings to help you improve your route on the road.
+For successful navigation with the OsmAnd app, it's important to properly configure the appropriate settings according to your needs and depending on your mode of travel, whether it's by car, on foot, horseback riding, or skiing.
+This article describes the basic route parametrs, [voice prompts](#voice-prompts), [screen alerts](#screen-alerts), [map behavior during navigation](#map-during-navigation), [animation of your own position](#animate-own-position), and the [appearance of route lines](#customize-route-line).
+In addition, vehicle settings are also detailed, such as [default speed](#default-speed) and [maximum/minimum speed](#road-speeds), [engine type](#fuel-used-by-motor) for CO2 calculation, and [size / weight](#size-parameters), which can also affect the route.
+Adjusting these settings will help you get the most out of using OsmAnd and reach your goal without too much effort or delay.

 <Tabs groupId="operating-systems">